chasembowers/poker-learn/README.md

 After experimenting with various sophisticated machine learning models like support vector machines and random forests, I have only had success with a simple multiple regression model.
-I suspect that this is because the sample space is extremely noise; poker involves a lot of luck, and simpler models are more resistant to overfitting.
+I suspect that this is because the sample space is extremely noisy; poker involves a lot of luck, and simpler models are more resistant to overfitting.

 ## External Packages